For Emergencies 24/7, call 203-562-4020

 Flyer: What To Know AFTER Your Service Line Has Been Replaced (en español)

-Door Hanger: 72-Hour Construction Notification (ingles/español)
+Door Hanger: 72-Hour Construction Notification (inglés/español)

-Door Hanger: 24-Hour Water Shutoff Notification (ingles/español)
+Door Hanger: 24-Hour Water Shutoff Notification (inglés/español)

-The RWA adds a corrosion inhibitor to its drinking water that creates a mineral coating on the inside of pipes to stop any lead present from leaching into your drinking water.
+Following industry-wide protocols, the RWA adds a corrosion inhibitor to its drinking water that creates a mineral coating on the inside of pipes to stop any lead present from leaching into your drinking water.
 In addition, here are some simple steps you can take to reduce the potential risk of lead exposure.